olincollege/scicomp-p2-colloid-sim/README.md

-    "particle_concentration": 2.5,          # this controls particle spacing, must be twice particle radius "particle_radius": 1.,                  # radius of particles in simulation units "particle_mass": 1.,                    # mass, has no effect since all particles are the same "hydrodynamic_drag": 0.,                # multiplier for reduction in velocity over time "brownian_amplitude_initial": 1,        # magnitude of initial random velocity "brownian_amplitude_continuous": 0,     # adds brownian noise to particles at each step as in a gas "timestep": .1,                         # higher values will give less accurate results
+    "particle_concentration": 2.5,          # this controls particle spacing, must be twice particle radius "particle_radius": 1.,                  # radius of particles in simulation units "particle_mass": 1.,                    # mass, has no effect since all particles are the same "particle_drag": 0.,                    # multiplier for reduction in velocity at each time step "brownian_amplitude_initial": 1,        # magnitude of initial random velocity "brownian_amplitude_continuous": 0,     # adds brownian noise to particles at each step as in a gas "timestep": .1,                         # higher values will give less accurate results